ocaml/ocaml.org/data/tutorials/platform/bp_09_opam_path.md

 $ direnv allow
 ```

-This command activates `direnv` for the current directory, ensuring that the Opam switch environment is loaded whenever you enter the directory.
+This command activates `direnv` for the current directory, ensuring that the opam switch environment is loaded whenever you enter the directory.

 5. Usage

-Now, whenever you navigate to your OCaml project directory, `direnv` will automatically activate the Opam switch environment specified in your `.envrc` file.
+Now, whenever you navigate to your OCaml project directory, `direnv` will automatically activate the opam switch environment specified in your `.envrc` file.
 This eliminates the need to manually run `opam env` each time you work on your project.

 6. Example

-Suppose you have an OCaml project in folder `disco` and local Opam switch is associated to it, and a `.envrc` file in that folder containing the following:
+Suppose you have an OCaml project in folder `disco` and local opam switch is associated to it, and a `.envrc` file in that folder containing the following:
 ```bash
 eval $(opam env)
 ```
-After running `direnv allow`, `direnv` will handle the Opam switch activation for you whenever you.
+After running `direnv allow`, `direnv` will handle the opam switch activation for you whenever you.

 7. Messages from `direnv`